CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: INTRODUCTION

 There has been significant interest in recent times in models that potentially link various shortcoming of the SM.
 In this paper, we analyze the canonical Scotogenic model first proposed by Ma~\cite{Ma:2006km}.
 It is one of the simplest models which can explain both neutrino mass generation along with a viable dark matter candidate particle.
 As we discuss in details in Sec.~\ref{sec:scoto-model}, the canonical Scotogenic model is extremely simple and elegant.
-It adds just two type of particles to the particle content of the SM; an $SU(2)_L$ scalar doublet $\eta$ and $SU(2)_L$ singlet fermions $N$.
+It adds just two type of particles to the particle content of the SM: an $SU(2)_L$ scalar doublet $\eta$ and $SU(2)_L$ singlet fermions $N$.
 In addition a dark parity symmetry $\mathbb{Z}_2$ is also added to the symmetries of the SM.
 The dark $\mathbb{Z}_2$ symmetry ensures the stability of the dark matter particle in the model.
 The model then generates neutrino mass at one loop with the $\eta$ and $N$ running in the loop.
 More details of the model are discussed in Sec.~\ref{sec:scoto-model}.

 In this paper we show that despite its simplicity, the canonical Scotogenic model has enough flexibility to account for the CDF-II anomaly in mass of $W$ boson measurement.
-This is achieved through loop corrections to gauge boson two-point functions.
-The oblique parameter $S$, $T$, $U$ corrections consistent with CDF-II $W$ boson mass measurements as well as with other precision observable can indeed be obtained within the canonical Scotogenic model.
+This is achieved through loop corrections to gauge boson two-point functions which can be quantified through the oblique parameter $S$, $T$, $U$.
+The scotogenic model can account for the CDF II W boson mass measurements through the oblique parameter corrections.
 We further show that the model has a parameter space simultaneously consistent with the best fit values of $S$, $T$, $U$ parameters with the CDF-II results along with the constraints coming from neutrino and dark matter physics.